tuoharju/Documents/SecurityPolicy.md

 ### Postituspalvelu Navakka

-We are using Postituspalvelu Navakka (http://www.postituspalvelunavakka.fi/) to send letters by post.
+We are using [Postituspalvelu Navakka](http://www.postituspalvelunavakka.fi/) to send letters by post.
 We have signed a Data Processing Agreement with them.

 ### SendinBlue

-We are currently routing some of the email traffic (mainly messages sent from HESK support system) via SendinBlue (https://www.sendinblue.com/).
+We are currently routing some of the email traffic (mainly messages sent from HESK support system) via [SendinBlue](https://www.sendinblue.com/).

 ### Tawk